pedroferreirasousa/pedroferreirasousa/README.md

 <div align="center">

 🔭 Currently building **modern web applications** with React and Next.js
-⚙️ Developing **ETL automation systems** with Python, integrating John Deere API for automated data processing and reporting
+⚙️ Developing **ETL automation systems** with Python, integrating API for automated data processing and reporting
 🤖 Working on **process automation** using Apache Airflow, Django, and PostgreSQL for scheduled reports via email and WhatsApp Business API
 🌱 Deepening my knowledge in **cloud technologies** and **microservices**
 💬 Ask me about **React, Python, Django, Airflow, or automation workflows**